mtmanning93/Reach_reports/README.md

 ### CSS & Bootstrap

 As mentioned above `Bootstrap 5.2` was used heavily in this project to provide styling and some JavaScript functionality.
-The beauty of bootstrap is it aso aids in the responsiveness of the site.
+The beauty of Bootstrap is it also aids in the responsiveness of the site.
 Given clear breakpoints to work from.
-In the instance of XS screens I need to create a new breakpoint myself but the use of `Bootstrap` keeps custom css minimal.
+In the instance of XS screens I needto create a new breakpoint myself but the use of `Bootstrap` keeps custom CSS minimal.

 In order to include Bootstrap5 include this CDN link: